 SoLoud quite probably doesn't have all the features you'd find in a commercial library like FMOD or WWISE.
-There's no artist tools or engine integration.
-There's no 3d audio.
-Output is, currently, limited to stereo.
+There's no artist tools, and only limited engine integration.

 It quite probably isn't as fast.
-As of this writing, it has no specialized assembler optimizations, for any platform.
+As of this writing, it has limited specialized SSE optimizations.
+It contains no hand-written assembly.

-It certainly doesn't come with the support you get from a commercial library.
+It definitely doesn't come with the support you get from a commercial library.